| Title: | Visualising How Nonlinear Dimension Reduction Warps Your Data |

 This dataset is generated for illustrative purposes.

-# Load the s_curve_noise_umap dataset data(s_curve_noise_umap) # Display the first few rows of the dataset head(s_curve_noise_umap)
+# Load the scurve_umap dataset data(scurve_umap) # Display the first few rows of the dataset head(scurve_umap)# Load the scurve_umap dataset data(scurve_umap) # Display the first few rows of the dataset head(scurve_umap)

 Numeric, identifier for each data point.